 The IKEA crib can accommodate loads of up to 50lbs.
 Given that kids between birth and six years weigh 45 to 50 lbs, the crib is ideal for that age range.
-Since the crib can convert into a toddler bed, you can use the furniture until you switch to a regular bed, making it one of the best baby cribs available.
+Since the crib converts into a toddler bed, you can use the furniture until you switch to a regular bed, making it one of the best baby cribs available.

 Design and Durability

 IKEA cribs have simple yet sturdy designs.
 The bed rails are made of solid beech, making them highly durable.
 Besides sturdiness, the beds are environment-friendly as they use renewable materials, keeping the environment clean.

 These baby cribs let you adjust the crib base to meet various baby's needs.
 In the early stages, you should use the top base.
 However, when the child grows, you should move them to the lower base, which is wider.